- Customers who receive service and are billed for usage.

 1. Understand subscription configuration

 Before you create a subscription, collect these configuration details from your customer and system.
-Then, use the Create subscription API to send the information to PayPal.
-Customer information External customer ID: Set this to the unique identifier (external_id
+Then, you can make a POST call to the Create subscription endpoint to send the information to PayPal.
+Customer information External customer ID: Set this to the unique identifier (external_id) returned when you created the customer.
+This value links the subscription to a specific customer.

 Plan details